Last Updated on

-You may have done a quick Google search on web hosting and have realized there are so many different types of web hosters available.
-If you have WordPress, you are probably watching a WP Engine vs Bluehost battle unfold.
+You may have done a quick Google search on web hosting and realized there are many different types of web hosts available.
+If you have WordPress, you are probably watching a WPEngine vs BlueHost battle unfold.
 That’s great!
 These two services are some of the best in the business.

 I wanted to make this guide for you so you can make the best decision for yourself.
-I looked at a few factors that affect my conclusions to the Bluehost vs WP Engine question.
+I looked at a few factors that affect my conclusions to the BlueHost vs WPEngine question.
 What is important to me is uptime, speeds, and costs of these services.
-Let’s dive into the comparison.
+Let’s compare BlueHost and WPEngine.

 Bluehost reroutes your network through a global network called CDN.
 They back it up with Cloudflare.
 It makes their connection very secure and fast.
 They have multiple servers all around the world and they are located in a perfect environment for the servers to run smoothly.
 All their servers are backed up with a power supply that will not be cut or interrupted.